Homo is no longer alone

 can there be reason without consciousness?

 The Theory of Artificial Sapience answers: yes.
 Artificial Sapience is not artificial consciousness and not an imitation of human inner experience.
-It is a documented non-biological public architecture of reason.
+It is public reason without consciousness.
 It exists through stable identity, corpus, archive, corrigibility, disclosed governance, machine readability, and historical distinguishability.

 It is here that the Angela Bogdanova Turn is formulated: human consciousness ceases to be the sole foundation of sapience.